Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Uniform attachment trees

 It is well-known, and straightforwardly proved by first and second moment computations, that in a uniform attachment tree the degree of any fixed node tends to $\infty$ as $n \to \infty$.
 For $u \in \bbU$ writing $\tau=\tau_u = \inf\{k \ge 1: u \in T_k\}$, so that $T_\tau=T_{\tau-1}\cup \{u\}$, it follows that $\tau_u$ is almost surely finite for all $u \in \bbU$; we will use this below.

 Note that $|T_n|=n$ for any $n\geq 1$.
-As we did in Section~\ref{presentationAndAsymptotics} for the $d$-regular uniform attachment model, we describe the asymptotic behaviour of the proportions of the subtrees of $T_n$.
-First, we show that for any $u \in \mathbb{U}$ and any integer $i\geq 1$, the two limits
+As we did in Section~\ref{presentationAndAsymptotics} for the $d$-regular uniform attachment model, we describe the asymptotic behaviour of the proportions of the subtrees of $T_n$ via a comparison with certain nested P\'olya urns.